skypilot-org/skypilot/docs/source/reference/config.rst

     # reservation within all regions and AWS will auto consume your reservations
     # with instance match criteria to "open", and setting to false means
     # optimizer uses regular, non-zero pricing in optimization (if by chance any
-    # matching reservation exists, AWS does NOT consume the reservation).
+    # matching reservation exists, AWS will still consume the reservation).
     #
     # Default: false.
     prioritize_reservations: false
     #
-    # The targeted capacity reservations to be considered when provisioning
+    # The targeted capacity reservations (CapacityReservationId) to be
-    # clusters on AWS.
-SkyPilot will automatically prioritize this reserved
+    # considered when provisioning clusters on AWS.
+SkyPilot will automatically
-    # capacity (considered as zero cost) if the requested resources matches the
+    # prioritize this reserved capacity (considered as zero cost) if the
-    # reservation.
+    # requested resources matches the reservation.
     #
     # Ref: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-reservations-launch.html
     specific_reservations: